todotoit/healthcheck/README.md

 ## Development

 1. Build the library
-  * Run `yarn install` (recommended) or `npm install` to get the project's dependencies
+  * Run `npm install` to get the project's dependencies
-  * Run `yarn build` or `npm run build` to produce minified version of the library.
+  * Run `npm run build` to produce minified version of the library.
 2. Development mode
-  * Having all the dependencies installed run `yarn dev` or `npm run dev`.
+  * Having all the dependencies installed run `npm run dev`.
 This command will generate an non-minified version of the library and will run a watcher so you get the compilation on file change.